Underlying Principles of a NOMAS Model for DV Offender Program

 Connection to Battered Women’s Movement and/or Domestic Violence Coalitions

 NOMAS Model programs operate in relationship to the battered women’s movement and their local domestic violence coalition.
-Programs that do not do this undermine the leadership that battered women’s programs have in the community.
+Programs that do not do this undermine the leadership that battered women’s programs definitely should have in the community.
+In relation to this, a critical tenet of a NOMAS Model program is that there is no partner contact.
+Victims/survivors are always referred to the domestic violence survivor program in the community.

 Community Connections